arnestrickmann/ai-transf-lab/README.md

 # Agentic Integration Hub (TypeScript + Tailwind)
 _A lightweight demonstration project for agentic coding workflows_

+What this app does: the backend reads mock FX rates from `data/sample_fx.json`, normalizes them, and serves them via `/api/convert`; the frontend fetches that payload and renders a simple Tailwind-styled table.
+The repo is seeded with an intentional rounding bug and a model/schema mismatch to find and fix using AI-assisted workflows.

 ## Features
 - Node/Express API (no external keys)
 - React + Tailwind frontend